Reaction Time Test

 What the results mean

-Each successful round shows the time in milliseconds between the screen turning green and your click.
+Every valid round shows the milliseconds between the green flip and your click.
 Lower is faster.
-Last is your most recent attempt, Best is your quickest of the session, and Average smooths across every valid try, which is the figure worth tracking because a single run is noisy.
-A typical visual reaction time lands between 200 and 300 ms; around 200 ms is quick and consistently under 180 ms is genuinely fast.
-Remember the number is not pure reflex: it bundles in your monitor's latency, mouse input lag, and the browser, so the same hands will read faster on a low-latency, high-refresh setup.
-A 'too soon' result means you clicked before green and that round is discarded.
-The wait is randomized between one and four seconds precisely so you can't time it.
-Run a dozen rounds and read the average, not the lucky single click.
+Last is your most recent try, Best is your quickest of the session, and Average pools every counted round, which is the figure worth tracking because one click is noisy.
+A typical visual reaction time falls between 200 and 300 ms. Around 200 ms is quick, and holding under 180 ms is genuinely fast.
+The number isn't raw reflex: it carries your monitor's latency, mouse input lag, and the browser, so the same hands read faster on a low-latency, high-refresh setup.
+A 'too soon' result means you jumped before green, and that round is dropped.
+The wait is randomized between one and four seconds for the same reason, so you react instead of guessing.
+Run ten or more rounds and trust the average, never the single lucky hit.

 FAQ